 Scope and Contents

-This collection correspondence from Dew as well as an account book.
+This collection includes correspondence from Dew as well as an account book.

 Note, dated October 16, 1837, written by Dew to Judge Abel P. Upshur, concerning the granting of credit to students by merchants.
 The note is handwritten on a printed Resolution by the Board of Visitors, adopted July, 1836.